 - The defendant has a prior conviction, deferred adjudication, or adjudication of delinquent conduct for a sex offense defined as a reportable conviction under Texas Code of Criminal Procedure Art.
 62.001(5).

 - The defendant has a prior conviction or deferred adjudication for a sex offense.

 - The defendant has a significant prior criminal history involving the delivery or manufacture of illegal drugs.

-- The defendant is seriously and persistently mentally ill and cannot participate in the structure of the Drug Court.
+- The defendant is seriously and persistently mentally ill and cannot participate in the structure of the DWI Court.

 - The defendant is actively engaged as a confidential informant for law enforcement in any jurisdiction.

 - Currently participating in another Midland County specialty court.

 - The defendant has current pending charges in another county which may result in loss of control over the defendant during their participation in the Program.

 - The defendant is currently on parole.

 To apply for the Midland County DWI Court, submit an application to the Midland County Drug Court either in person at the Midland County Courthouse located at 500 N. Loraine, suite 550 or via email.
 All applicants are required to observe a court session prior to moving on to the assessment portion of the process.
 View application.

 Much like the disease of addiction, it is the policy of the Midland County Drug Court to provide equal opportunity to all persons regardless of age, color, national origin, citizenship status, physical or mental disability, race, religion, creed, gender, sex, sexual orientation, gender identity and/or expression, genetic information, marital status, status with regard to public assistance, veteran status, or any other characteristic protected by federal, state or local law.
 In addition, Midland County Drug Court will provide reasonable accommodation for qualified individuals with disabilities.